Art Of Coffee Painting

 Coffee Painting In The Modern World

 As coffee painting began to make noises in the world of art, many coffee artists had dedicated their craft to maximizing the ability of coffee as a medium.
-A movement was also brought up to light for their goals of breaking the norms of the art.
 These artists are only a few of the talented painters that are passionate about using coffee as their medium:

 Angel Sarkela-Saur and Andrew Saur are few of those artists who are pioneering an art movement devoted to this.
 They were able to develop a process and technique of coffee painting after over a decade of using it.
 Their artwork had been to many traditional and nontraditional exhibitions.